-If you completed Grade 12 with maths and a first and second language, apply for NQF Level 4 learnerships or apprenticeships.
+Did you complete Grade 12 with maths and first and second languages?
+Then apply for NQF Level 4 qualifications that can be obtained through learnerships or apprenticeships.
 Your credits will advantage you.

-If you completed Grade 12 but don’t have those credits, you are more likely to be accepted on an NQF Level 3 programme.
+If you completed Grade 12 but didn’t have those credits, you will likely be accepted on an NQF Level 3 programme.

 - If you qualify for Language and Maths credits, the employer’s training costs and your time commitment can be reduced.